-There’s no doubt about it: small businesses power the United States.
+There’s no doubt about it: small businesses power the U.S.

-Most are solopreneurships.
-According to recent statistics from the SBA, 80 percent of small businesses had no employees.
+Most are “solopreneurships.”
+According to data from the U.S. Census Bureau, more than 75% of small businesses were nonemployers or had no employees.

-Others drive job growth around the country.
-Between 2000-2017, small businesses created 65.9 percent of new jobs, or 8.4 million jobs.
+Others drive job growth throughout the U.S. In 2019, small businesses created 1.8 million new jobs.

-Let’s take a look at 5 essential small business stats that provide a glimpse into the future of small business growth and lending trends.
+Here are some essential small business in America statistics that provide a glimpse into the future of small business growth and lending trends.

-1. Around 4 Out of 5 Small Businesses Will Survive a Year or More
+1. About 4 Out of 5 Small Businesses Will Survive a Year or More

-The SBA reports 79.8 percent of businesses that opened in 2016 survived until 2017.
+The SBA reports 79.8% of businesses that opened in 2016 survived until 2017.
 More promising growth statistics include:

 - About half of all small businesses will survive 5 years or longer